adufr/arthurdufour.dev/content/projects/spicetify-extensions.md

 thumbnail: "/projects/spicetify-extensions/logo.png"
 status: "Active"
 author: true

+title: "Enhancing Spotify with Spicetify extensions 🎶"
 ---

-## Enhancing Spotify with Spicetify extensions 🎶

 As a fullstack developer who spends about 8 hours a day immersed in music, I'm always on the lookout for ways to enhance my listening experience.
 Music is a constant companion throughout my day.